 The State Performance Plan (SPP) is a six-year plan submitted to the U.S. Department of Education, Office of Special Education Programs (OSEP) by the California Department of Education (CDE).
 The SPP includes 17 measures referred to as indicators, which are determined by OSEP and are related to either IDEA compliance or student performance.
-States must set rigorous and measurable annual targets for each of the 17 indicators within the SPP.
+Within the SPP, each state must set rigorous and measurable annual targets for each of the 17 indicators.
 The CDE is required to report the state's progress on targets in an annual update referred to as the Annual Performance Report (APR).
-In a similar process, the CDE's Special Education Division (SED) uses indicators 1-14 to measure outcomes for each Local Educational Agency (LEA).
-This data is shared annually in each LEA's local-level APR.
+In a similar process, the CDE's Special Education Division (SED) uses indicators 1-14 to measure outcomes for each Local Educational Agency (LEA) shared annually in each LEA's local-level APR.